uio-bmi/immuneML/docs/source/installation/install_for_development.rst

   pip install -r requirements.txt

-See also these FAQs:
+See also these troubleshooting issues:

-- :ref:`When installing all requirements from requirements.txt, there is afterward an error with yaml package (No module named yaml)?`
+- :ref:`When installing all requirements from requirements.txt, there is afterward an error with yaml package (No module named yaml)`

 - :ref:`I get an error when installing PyTorch (could not find a version that satisfies the requirement torch)`